 If there’s one helpful tip I can give, this has got to be it.
 Always level up your skills.
 There are so many free and paid online courses you can check for whatever field you’re in… Google is your friend! 🤓

-I also applied for online jobs (thinking I didn’t want to go back to corporate just yet).
+I also applied for work from home online jobs (thinking I didn’t want to go back to corporate just yet).
 And guess what?
 I got lucky!
 I was offered a full-time work from home aka remote job after weeks of searching.
 I was hesitant at first because it’s my first time ever doing this whole work from home thing and what if it’s just a scam?
 I had so many worst-case scenarios running through my head at the time.

 But the 13th-month pay, the fact that I’m entitled to paid Philippine holidays (they’re a company based in HK and Japan so technically they’re not required), and of course the $$$ pay – they all seemed too tempting to pass.
 Not to mention I’ll be doing similar digital marketing work as my previous jobs, only this time I get to work from home.